 With countless Pinterest boards, interior design magazines and home makeover shows, there’s an endless source of inspiration out there to help you find the right color for the right room, but the truth is that shade selection is only half the battle when it comes to choosing the best interior paint.

-There are many other important factors to consider, including:
+There are many other important factors to consider in the best interior paint, including:

 Latex paints are easier to clean off your brushes than their oil-based counterparts, usually requiring nothing more than soap and water.